bucs110fall2023/final-project-happyme/README.md

         1. Start the game.
         2. Click on the Start Button.
         3. Move the character with the arrow keys so that it is touching the fish tank.
-        4. Click on the exit button when the pop up window appears.
+        4. Press on any arrow key to have the pop up window disappear.
         5. Repeat steps 3-4 for all fish tanks.
         6. Verify that the game displays a "You Finished!" message.
     Expected Outcome: The game should display a "You Finished!" message when the player has viewed all aquarium exhibits.